 I realized that everything happened with a purpose.

 15. Has your injury affected your home life and relationships and, if so, how?

 I’ve been affected by seeing how my situation changed the people around me and by how they treated me.

 16. Has your social life been altered or changed and, if so, how?

 Yes.
 In the past, if anyone called up to do something or to go somewhere, I could easily say “Yes.”
 It was hard to adjust to a life where I could not.
 Also, I try to do everything myself, but it is a bit hard whenever people try to help when I really don’t need it.

 17. Who is your main caregiver?
 Do you understand what it takes to be a caregiver?

-20. Do you have any other comments that you would like to add?
+20. What advice would you offer to other brain-injury survivors?
+Do you have any other comments that you would like to add?

-(Photos compliments of Cheri.)
+(Photos compliments of contributor.)

 Please leave a comment by clicking the blue words “Leave a Comment” below this post.